-Land near Ashland, OR, with 700 acres for one of our farm sites
+Land near Hilo, Hawai'i with 13,129 acres for one of our farm sites

 Our giant BioDomes will enable us to produce fast growing, species, year round.
 Giant timber bamboos are available for production of thousands of items, such as those from Tradewinds Bamboo, in Gold Beach, OR <www.bamboodirect.com> and the Quindembo Bamboo Nursery, on the Big Island of Hawai'i at <www.bamboonursery.com>.
 We will get wild Criollo cacao trees from the rainforests of Guatemala to build an artisan chocolate industry with Oregon Chocolatiers, such as those who attend the annual Oregon Chocolate Festival, held at the Ashland Springs Hotel, in Ashland. <www.ashlandspringshotel.com/oregon-chocolate-festival> At this time the Hawaiian islands have the finest genetics available in Cacao cultivars being raised to establish an estate chocolate industry to compete in the growing global market for cocoa and fine, organic chocolates. <www.hawaiichocolate.org>

-BioDome Greenhouse to 300 feet in diameter for Tropical Species
+BioDome Greenhouses to over 300 feet in diameter for Tropical Species

 Eventually we will use our sustainable harvests of plant biomass to produce surplus electrical power for upload to local grids, using the 'Green Power House' from Algae AquaCulture Technologies in Whitefish, MT, with each GPH unit able to produce six megawatts of power daily, along with biodiesel, and the soil amendment, Regenisys. <www.algaeaqua.com> By working with Richard Hurding, Executive Director, at Zelfo Technology GmbH, in Germany, we will be able to turn our surplus plant cellulose into Biothermo-plastic, reinforced with Cellulose Nano Crystals (CNC), derived from woody plants grown on our farm sites.